Log1x/sage-html-forms/README.md

 A few additional opinionated tweaks include:

-- Optional moving the HTML Forms admin menu item to the Options submenu.
+- Moving the HTML Forms admin menu item to the Options submenu.
 - Hide the ads shown in the sidebar of the admin page.

 ## Requirements